 - Preheat oven to 425 F.

-In a high-speed blender, blend the cashews, 1 cup water, garlic and bouillon until creamy.
+In a high-speed blender, blend the cashews, 1 cup water, garlic, nutritional yeast, and bouillon until creamy.
 If you do not have a high speed blender, you should soak your cashews in water for a few hours so that they will blend easier.